Towards Effective and Robust Neural Trojan Defenses via Input Filtering: Proposed Trojan Defenses

 \section{Proposed Trojan Defenses}

 The great difficulty in finding correct input-specific triggers (Section~\ref{sec:Finding-Triggers}) challenges a majority of existing Trojan defenses which assume a global input-agnostic trigger is applied to all input images \cite{chen2019deepinspect,Gao_etal_19Strip,harikumar2020scalable,liu2018fine,Liu_etal_19Abs,qiao2019defending,Wang_etal_19Neural}.
-In real-world scenarios, Trojan triggers may come in arbitrary numbers and forms.
-Thus, it is impractical and almost impossible to find all triggers corresponding to the Trojans in $\Classifier$.
-This raises concern about whether we can effectively defend against various Trojan attacks without making any assumption about triggers.
-We propose two intuitive solutions to this problem.
-Both aim at learning a filter $\Filter$ that can erase most triggers embedded in the input regardless of what they are.
-Specifically, $\Filter$ takes an input image $x$ and computes the filtered output $x^{\circ}$ which serves as input to $\Classifier$ instead of $x$.
-To be effective, $x^{\circ}$ should satisfy the two conditions below: \begin{itemize} \item \emph{Condition 1}: If $x$ is clean, $x^{\circ}$ should look similar to $x$ and should have the same label as $x$'s.
+Fortunately, although we may not be able to find correct triggers, in many cases, we can still design effective Trojan defenses by filtering out triggers embedded in the input without concerning about the number or the input dependence property of triggers.
+The fundamental idea is learning a filter network $\Filter$ that maps the original input image $x$ into a filtered image $x^{\circ}$, and using $x^{\circ}$ as input to the classifier $\Classifier$ instead of $x$.
+In order for $\Filter$ to be considered as a good filter, $x^{\circ}$ should satisfy the following two conditions: \begin{itemize} \item \emph{Condition 1}: If $x$ is clean, $x^{\circ}$ should look similar to $x$ and should have the same label as $x$'s.
 This ensures a \emph{high classification accuracy on clean images} (dubbed \emph{``clean accuracy''}). \item \emph{Condition 2}: If $\tilde{x}$ contains triggers, $\tilde{x}^{\circ}$ should be close to $x$ and should have the same label as $x$'s where $x$ is the clean counterpart of $\tilde{x}$.
-This ensures a \emph{low attack success rate} and\emph{ }a \emph{high clean-label recovery rate on Trojan images} (dubbed \emph{``Trojan accuracy''} and \emph{``recovery accuracy''}, respectively). \end{itemize}
+This ensures a \emph{low attack success rate} and\emph{ }a \emph{high clean-label recovery rate on Trojan images} (dubbed \emph{``Trojan accuracy''} and \emph{``recovery accuracy''}, respectively). \end{itemize} In the next two subsections (\ref{subsec:Variational-Input-Filtering}, \ref{subsec:Adversarial-Input-Filtering}), we propose two novel filtering defenses that leverage two different strategies to learn a good $\Filter$ which are lossy data compression and adversarial learning, respectively.